 |Rigor of Secondary School Record||Important|

-To apply, all applicants to Alabama State University must submit the following items.
-Double check with Alabama State University's admissions department to confirm all application materials and requirements.
+To apply to Alabama State University, all applicants must submit the following items.
+Make sure to check in with Alabama State University's admissions department to confirm all application materials and requirements.

 |Area||Required||Recommended||Required for Some||Details (If Any)|